 A few years ago, a Chicago-based Academic Health System was integrating two new organizations to expand its presence to nearly 100 locations.

-To support the health system’s broader acquisition and growth strategy, the leadership recognized the need for an effective change management plan.
+The health system’s leadership recognized the need for an effective change management plan to support its broader acquisition and growth strategy.
 They needed to create a repeatable, flexible method for addressing the people side of each new integration.

 As a part of its change management plan, the organization:

-The health system has managed to carry out a seamless ERP implementation and created a standard change management strategy for future integrations.
+The health system has successfully implemented a seamless ERP and created a standard change management strategy for future integrations.

 3. Sykes introduced a new IT roadmap and training program